DocBohn/CowPi_documentation/docs/source/construction/nano/microcontroller/ide-arduino-after-board-selection.rst

 :\:[   ]: Compile the program using the "Verify" checkmark in the IDE's toolbar and make corrections if the program doesn't compile.

-:\:[   ]: Upload the program to your Arduino Nano using the "Upload" arrow in the IDE's toolbar.
+:\:[   ]: Upload the program to your |developmentBoard| using the "Upload" arrow in the IDE's toolbar.
     (If you forget to compile first, the IDE will compile your program before uploading, but I find it useful to find compile-time mistakes before attempting to upload the program.)

 If you successfully uploaded *MyBlink.ino* then you will see the following in the IDE's *Output* window:

-   …(elided configuration data)…

 .. code-block:: console